-Farmers and harvesters spend hours every late Autumn, bent over the fields dotted with the soft purple crocus flowers, carefully picking out the golden-red filaments, or stigma, that make up the spice — a process so intricate that it can only be done by hand, even in the age of automation.
+Farmers and harvesters spend hours every late autumn bent over the fields dotted with the soft purple crocus flowers.
+They carefully pick out the golden-red filaments, or stigma, that make up the spice.
+It is a process so intricate that it can only be done by hand even in the age of automation.

-The farmers who produce saffron are part of the Kozani Collective, made up of hundreds of people from 40 villages and farms which have been cultivating saffron crocuses for centuries.
+The farmers who produce saffron are part of the Kozani Collective, comprised of hundreds of people from forty villages and farms which have been cultivating saffron crocuses for centuries.

 Each small flower produces just a minuscule amount of saffron.
 Around 150,000 flowers are needed to yield just one kilogram (over two pounds) of the precious spice in its dried form.

 Once the farmers have harvested all of the saffron, the much-prized spice is taken back to the cooperative to be dried.
 Once ready for market, the saffron is packaged and distributed in Greece and around the world.